 Here’s an example of what might happen when declaring a cube complete.

-- Scythe #2 declares the cube complete.
+- Scythe #1 is doing a first check on the branch and declares the cube complete.
 The cube is now unplayable.

 Here’s another example of what a branch would look like in various states of completion:

 As you can see, certain cubes have been declared complete by one Scythe, others have been declared complete by two Scythes, and the parent was declared complete by an admin.

 Just to reiterate, don’t Scythe Complete something unless it’s really okay; if you have reaped a cube already, it’s not worth declaring Scythe Complete until you know the problem is gone, or if you can tell from either the overview or inspecting that a new problem hasn’t been created.
+When in doubt about a reap, set the log status to “Watch.”
 But at the same time, remember that if you do make a mistake, another Scythe or an admin will look at what you’ve done and adjust it as necessary.
 Again, we haven’t promoted you for nothing!

 Fort Scythe: How To Reapgrow